 We suggest that you consult your legal advisor before filing a Notification of Claimed Infringement (DMCA Removal).
 Please note that you may be liable for damages if you make a false claim of copyright infringement.
 Section 512(f) of the Copyright Act provides that any person who knowingly materially misrepresents that material as infringing may be subject to liability.

 Once Proper Bona Fide Infringement Notification is Received by the Designated Agent:

 - to remove or disable access to the infringing material;

 - to notify the content provider, member, or user, that it has removed or disabled access to the material; and

-Please fill in the contact us form DMC with DMCA Removal as the subject or contact the Designated Agent to Receive Notification of Claimed Infringement for the Company at:
+Please fill out the Contact Us form for DMC with DMCA Removal as the subject, or contact the Designated Agent to Receive Notification of Claimed Infringement for the Company at:

 Name: Rev. Fr.
 Benjamin Okala, C.S.Sp.

 Email: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org